 Arguing about whether that's the ideal strategy for an injury-enfeebled team is sort of missing the point — I have argued and will argue that it is, because mistakes hurt teams with small margins more than big plays help — because the obvious conclusion to draw from the past two years is that Florida is much better when healthy than hurt, and that injuries make things harder to evaluate.
 It's impossible to discuss this Florida team honestly without discussing its injuries, and it's impossible to know how good the Gators would be with Muschamp's ideal strategy, much less our own personal ones, when virtually every strategy is essentially unavailable thanks to injuries.

 If we want to be both brutally honest and radical, Florida's best strategy for this year would probably have involved ruling Murphy out for Florida's road trip to Missouri immediately after the LSU game.
 With a full three weeks to rest, Murphy, who was not good at Missouri, could have been near full strength for Georgia and played better against the Dawgs; punting on that Missouri game couldn't have been much worse than trying to win and failing miserably, as Florida did.
-And maybe Florida would've gotten that win to get to five wins, all but assuring a bowl berth down the line thanks to this Saturday's game against Georgia Southern.
+And maybe Florida would've gotten a win against Georgia to get to five wins, all but assuring a bowl berth down the line thanks to this Saturday's game against Georgia Southern.

 Getting to 6-6 with a beat-up roster (and after losing two quarterbacks in the first six games of the year) would have been seen as a damn good job, and all those fun stats about not being under .500 would have either stayed true until a bowl loss or remained true for the duration of this lost season.
 It would have been the result of a big-picture strategy of "playing not to lose" — not to lose Florida's bowl streak, or the distinctions that evaporated against Vanderbilt.
 The 5-7 record that Florida is all but guaranteed right now feels like a failure accompli, and it is the likely outcome of this season partly because Florida played Murphy, the quarterback who gave it the best chance to win each game, despite an injury that probably affected his performance.